 'But ye shall not suffer yourselves to be called rabi for one ys you're master, that ys to wit Christ, & ye are brethren. & call no man you're father on the earth for one is you're father, & he is in heaven. be ye not called masters, for one ys you're master, & he ys in Christ.' - Jesus (Matthew 23).

 The beginnings of the Gnostics may be traced to the Pythagorean schools of the 6th Cen BC.
-As did many Greeks of the period, Pythagaros gleaned his knowledge (gnosis) from his travels to the east & from the priests of Egypt, where he stayed for many years.
+As did many Greeks of the period, Pythagaros gleaned his knowledge (gnosis) from his travels of the east & from the priests of Egypt, where he stayed for many years.
 The Greeks returning to their own land brought back with them a new system of advanced mysticism they termed 'philosophy' (love of wisdom), as well as a new system of politics they termed 'democracy'.
 From that moment on, the Greeks embarked upon war after war with friend & foreigner (barbarian) alike, they began colonising the Mediterranean (including southern France) & with Alexander it colonised Egypt & half of Asia.
 Moreover, what the Greeks introduced into Greek religion was an esoteric/exoteric system of worship, one for the initiates of the Mystery Schools & one for the uninitiated (profane).
 The Romans acquired from the Greeks their customs, religion & politics albeit with a few alterations, & they may be said to have presided over an even worse ocean of butchery than their Greek predecessors.